Chymyst/chymyst-core/docs/chymyst_game_of_life.md

 The values `x` and `y` always represent the coordinates of the center cell.

 Now, we will immediately recognize that the reaction cannot work as written:
-Scala does not allow the `case` match to use repeated variables.
+Scala does not allow repeated pattern variables in a `case` pattern.

 Our intention was to start the reaction only when all 9 input molecules have the same values of `x`, `y`, `t`.
 To do this, we must use a guard condition on the reaction: